projectcalico/calico/README.md

 The `calico-node` service is a worker that configures the network endpoints for containers, handles IP routing, and installs policy rules.
 It runs in its own Docker container, and comprises
 + Felix, the Calico worker process
 + BIRD, the routing process
-+ a [Powerstrip](https://github.com/clusterhq/powerstrip) adapter to set up networking when Docker containers are created.
++ Experimental Docker [libnetwork](https://github.com/docker/libnetwork) to set up networking when Docker containers are created (this replaces the [Powerstrip](https://github.com/clusterhq/powerstrip) adapter).

 We provide a command line tool, `calicoctl`, which makes it easy to configure and start the Calico services listed above, and allows you to interact with the etcd datastore to define and apply network and security policy to the containers you create.
 Using `calicoctl`, you can provision Calico nodes, endpoints, and define and manage a rich set of security policy.